PadillaBraulio/NCloud/README.md

 launch the following command **curl -L -X PUT http://xxx.xxx.xxx.xxx:5005/v2/keys/message -d value="yyy.yyy.yyy.yyyy"** where the xxx represents your public ip and yyy represents the public ip of the mysql instance, in this case xxx and yyy are the same ip.

+And for last, open your browser and put XXX.XXX.XXX.XXX/index.php where xxx are your public ip, and you will get an apache connected to mysql instance by the etcd server.

 ## What i make to solve it.